 QSEHRA (pronounced “Q-Sarah” for fun) is a new, more efficient way for small businesses and non-profits to offer health insurance to their employees.
 It’s a game-changer that many are just now discovering.

-To cut quickly through the insurance jargon (it stands for “Qualified Small Employer Health Reimbursement Arrangement” by the way), a QSEHRA allows small employers to set aside a fixed amount of money each month that employees can use to purchase individual health insurance or use on medical expenses, tax-free.
+To cut quickly through the insurance jargon (it stands for “Qualified Small Employer Health Reimbursement Arrangement” by the way), a QSEHRA health insurance allows small employers to set aside a fixed amount of money each month that employees can use to purchase individual health insurance or use on medical expenses, tax-free.
 This means employers get to offer benefits in a tax-efficient manner without the hassle or headache of administering a traditional group plan and employees can choose the plan they want.
 This new model of benefits allows employer contribution to health insurance that fits their budget and their employees' needs.

 The challenge?
-QSEHRA is still fairly new in the marketplace and many people haven’t heard of them.
+QSEHRA health insurance is still fairly new in the marketplace and many people haven’t heard of them.
 Or if they have, they’re not sure where to start.
 That’s why we put together this guide.
 We want to make QSEHRA really easy to understand and really easy to setup.

 An important disclaimer: We’re licensed health agents and experienced QSEHRA practitioners, but we are not licensed tax professionals—please don’t treat our advice as such.
 We’ll share our practical knowledge and provide links to all the IRS regulations and legal resources you need if you want to dive in further.
 Sound good?
 Let’s jump in!